michami/MBR/README.md

 If you kill an enemy, you can immediately attack another enemy.
 If an adjacent enemy to the one you just killed is of equal or lesser level, then you may choose instead to roll over any excess damage to that second enemy.

+### Poison and other conditions

+At the start of your turn, if you are poisoned, frozen, trapped in webbing, etc. make a level **5** test with **CON**.
+If you succeed, you shake off the condition and return to normal.
+If you fail, the condition takes effect causing a loss of **HP**, loss of a turn, reduced movement, etc.

 ### Magic

 To cast any kind of magic, you spend **INT** tokens to roll the die, **1** per token, to charge your **manna**.
 Depending on the amount of **manna** charged, you choose a spell to cast.
 You can only roll **1** die per action, but you can spend **DEX** to get additional actions.
 You can also charge **manna** over several turns, but one hand must remain free to build up the charge.